 GE has been sponsoring GE Kids in Free Days at venues across the Capital Region for nearly a decade.
 Last year more than 7,000 Capital Region youngsters attended a wide array of cultural, educational, and sports events free-of-charge.
 Details on GE Kids in Free Days can be found at GEKidsinFreeDays.com.

-All First Night Saratoga events are family-friendly, but here are some with just kids in mind!
+All First Night Saratoga events are family-friendly, but here are some with just kids in mind from last years' event!

 Ballston Spa Film Fest, Inc. (BSFF) is an independent non-profit whose mission is to promote an appreciation of films and filmmaking in the Ballston Spa and Greater Capital District communities.
 Since 2008, they have offered a free monthly classic film series to the public and have presnted an annual short-film festival the first week in August in which established, emerging and student film-makers display their works.
 This year at First Night they will present "Best of the Fest", a selection of the best short films from this year's BSFF featuring animated and live action films from one to fifteen minutes in length from around the world... and neighborhood.
 Saratoga Arts Dee Sarno Theater: 6pm-8pm

 Caricatures by Rich Conley bring a fun, creative touch to your new year.
 He believes in capturing the personality as well as the person and will leave you with a great drawing and even better memory.
 Gift caricatures make great presents, which is why Rich will be set up at the Saratoga Springs Post Office where we are also offering a special ink stamp in commemoration of our 20th anniversary.
 The Post Office will be open all night, so you can send your special portrait off to a loved one right away!
 Saratoga Springs Post Office, All Night